Spike (stagecraft): Placement

 During a theatrical technical rehearsal one of the stage management team will be ready to mark positions as required.
 To enable spike placement to be done quickly, staff may pre-cut small strips of tape either by scoring tape still on the roll or by cutting strips of tape and placing them onto a small piece of wood or clipboard called a spike board.
 When spiking a position for a performer, a small cross is typically used.
 For furniture pieces and scenery wagons, the marks are usually two pieces of tape laid in an "L" shape at two points or corners of the item.
 Usually this will be the up-stage side to minimize the visual impact for the audience.
 In larger productions the stage manager will typically use different coloured spikes to differentiate the positions of various items and performers.
 Depending on the performance, writing will be placed on the spike to indicate what items are being marked, and in which Act and Scene the spike is used.

 In film and television, a generic "X" spike for performers is typically replaced with a "T" mark, where the performers' toes are placed on the horizontal bar and the vertical bar is between their feet.
 This mark is most commonly used to spike "stop points" allowing performers to travel around a set and stop in the correct position and orientation to be in focus for the cameras.
-Correctly stopping on a mark is what entertainment professionals are referring to when they use the common phrase "hitting your marks."
-(For various technical and artistic reasons beyond the scope of this article, professional cameras normally do not use autofocus, meaning that performers who fail to hit their marks will be out of focus in the resulting shots.)
+Correctly stopping on a mark, without glancing down, is what entertainment professionals are referring to when they use the common phrase "hit the mark".
+(For various reasons beyond the scope of this article, the lenses in professional cameras are manually focused by focus pullers and do not use autofocus, meaning that performers who fail to hit their marks will be out of focus in the resulting shots.)

 The placement of spikes in film and television is typically the responsibility of a camera assistant (North America) or grip (Europe).